kiswa/kilo/README.md

 To see an example in action run `npm i` then `npm start` from within the example's directory.
 This starts the example (by default) on `http://localhost:9000` which you can browse to and see the example running.

+## Documentation

+The `docs` directory contains auto-generated documentation.
+It is available online at https://kiswa.github.io/kilo/.

 ## Library Development

 ### Install dependencies